DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 ![Rinne is strong](./Rinne_manga.png)

 Her magic...
-Hearing Rinne to slip like that made him really scared, but it seems both Fairin and Jeanne didn't purse the topic.
+Hearing Rinne to slip like that made him really scared, but it seems both Farin and Jeanne didn't purse the topic.
 They were so absorbed in current discussion, that likely just assumed that word magic was used by mistake.

 "For most part it is as Rinne says.